Trencher Salt (one of a pair)

 The octagonal trencher salt, actually a rectangular form with canted corners and an oval interior, was popular in England but rarely seen in the colonies.
 This pair is unique in Coney’s oeuvre.
 According to family tradition, the salts were a wedding gift to Lydia Bowes from John Hancock; but due to their likely date of fabrication, he probably inherited them from his uncle Thomas Hancock (1703 – 1763), a merchant.
 Aside from another pair by Coney that are oval, an example made about 1730 by Jacob Hurd, and a pair dated 1745 and made by Joseph Richardson Sr., apparently few salts of this shape were made in the colonies.

 According to family history, the salts were traditionally used with a pair of later Jacob Hurd salt spoons (cat. no. 81).
 Hancock’s wedding gift to Bowes also included a tankard by London silversmith Thomas Moore II and a creampot by Samuel Gray.

 This text has been adapted from “Silver of the Americas, 1600-2000,” edited by Jeannine Falino and Gerald W.R.
 Ward, published in 2008 by the MFA.
 Complete references can be found in that publication.

-Inscribed in Roman capitals on base: A/T*H. Later text on exterior in Gothic capitals along length of trencher: W, probably for Whitney family of Shirley, Massachusetts.
+Inscribed "A/T*H" in roman capitals on base.
+Later inital "W" on exterior in Gothic capitals along length of trencher.

-On underside of bowl: crowned IC over a coney, within a shield.
-Buhler 1972, mark d.
+On underside of bowl is stamped "I C" crowned, and over a coney, all within a shield.